 - 1. Grossing skills: Primary teachers here include AP fellows covering the "FS/Gross Room" service; Pathologist Assistants; more senior residents; and faculty.
 The complexity of assigned cases will increase as the resident gains experience.
-Residents review each day's OR schedule for cases to gross.
+Residents review each day's OR schedule for cases to gross and choose with the guidance of the Pathologist Assistants.
 The degree of independence in grossing a particular case is determined by general experience and whether the resident has previously grossed a particular type of resection.
 Direct supervision may be provided by the AP fellow, a pathologists assistant or more experienced resident, or a faculty member.
 Schedules are constructed such that the team will include at least one upper level experienced resident.
-The AP Fellows (who maintain a permanent and constant presence in the Surgical Pathology Laboratory) and the Faculty have primary responsibility for evaluating resident progress and ensuring appropriate progressive independence and greater responsibility. - 2.
+The Faculty have primary responsibility for evaluating resident progress and ensuring appropriate progressive independence and greater responsibility. - 2.
 Ordering of ancillary studies: As a resident gains experience with a particular type of case, it is expected that ancillary tests will be increasingly appropriately recommended at signout and then ordered appropriately. - 3.
 Recognition and solving of histology issues: In reviewing slides, a more experienced resident will be able to recognize the need for recuts, reorientation, or reprocessing, and recommend a solution to the attending before or during signout.
 Similarly, with increasing experience, a resident will recognize the need for additional sections from the gross specimen, and will obtain those sections immediately upon reviewing slides for a case. - 4.
 Communication with clinical colleagues: While entry-level residents typically require detailed faculty supervision in order to gain a clear and accurate understanding of what facts need to be communicated and how best to communicate them, more experienced residents will routinely communicate with clinicians independently. - 5.
 Quality improvement and lab management: As residents gain experience in surgical pathology, greater involvement in quality improvement and increasing understanding of lab management in anatomic pathology is expected.
 This would entail active participation in the daily huddle and, for more experience residents, in quality improvement team meetings, where potential improvement projects could be presented, discussed and evaluated after implementation.
 Residents should also become increasingly familiar with the different quality matrixes in surgical pathology, including how they are measured and how they are impacted by different factors.

-Rotation Directors: Kim Ely., MD (ENT/ENDO), Mitra Mehrad, MD (Thoracic), Mirna Podoll, MD (Gynecologic), Reena Singh, MD (BSTS), Deyali Chatterjee, MBBS (GIPL), Melinda E. Sanders, MD (Breast), Aida Valencia, MD (Genitourinary)
+Rotation Directors: Mitra Mehrad, MD (ENT/ENDO), Mitra Mehrad, MD (Thoracic), Mirna Podoll, MD (Gynecologic), Reena Singh, MD (BST), Deyali Chatterjee, MBBS (GIPL), Melinda E. Sanders, MD (Breast), Aida Valencia, MD (Genitourinary), Joyce Johnson, MD (Heart), Daniel Shepherd, MD (Frozen section), Aravindan Sriharan, MD (Skin)